spring-projects/spring-boot/README.md

 configuration, management endpoints, an audit abstraction, and more.
 If you want to switch off the built in features, or extend or replace them, it makes that really easy as well.

+### Service Wrappers and Deployability

+Spring Bootstrap helps you to take that last step from finishing a development iteration to getting the code running in production.
+Without having to think too much about it, other than choosing your deployment environment (CentOS, Ubuntu, Windows etc) you should be able to stand up an instance, or multiple instances, of your component and have them fit seamlessly into the operating system environment.

 ### Spring Bootstrap Starters